GMAT Preparation

 Varna

 Varna earned her BEng in Computer Science and Engineering from Anna University and then spent over four years working as a Software Engineer.
-She recently graduated with an MBA from NYU Stern School of Business, specializing in Sustainability and Business Innovation.
+She graduated with an MBA from NYU Stern School of Business, specializing in Sustainability and Business Innovation.

 Daniel C.